-It is today well accepted that exercise is beneficial to physical health, mental health, and well-being.
+It is well accepted that exercise is beneficial to physical health, mental health, and well-being.
 The fitness industry is booming in the UK and exercise-based programmes such as cardiac rehabilitation or fall prevention programmes are spreading across the Nation.
 Olympic Games every four years inspire all generations to engage in sport, with more and more sport scientists involved with athlete’s or team’s preparation.

-Our postgraduate research students value what may be seen as a small-size PhD provision: each student receives personal attention and guidance throughout their doctoral study.
+Our school has a dynamic and vibrant research community.
+Each student receives personal attention and guidance throughout their doctoral study.
 The close mentorship process forms the foundations of a successful research degree, and subsequent career.
-Our PhD students rapidly become members of our academic team with various opportunities to contribute to the life of our department: consultancy projects, world-leading collaborative research, seminars, journal clubs, engagement within our community, teaching, etc.
+Our PhD students rapidly become members of our academic team with various opportunities to contribute to the life of our department: consultancy projects, world-leading collaborative research, seminars, journal clubs, engagement within our community and teaching.

 Our community of PhD students also has a vibrant social life through which our postgraduate research students build life-long relationships.
 The ¹ú²ú̽»¨ Doctoral College offers a training programme for postgraduate researchers, covering research methods and transferable (including employability) skills.
 Academic and technical staff also provide more subject-specific training.